ECronin1973/computer_infrastructure/README.md

 ### Expected Output

 After running Problem 1 cells in the notebook:
-- CSV files appear in `notebooks/data/` (e.g., `META_20251018T143052Z.csv`)
+- CSV files appear in `notebooks/data/` (e.g., `META_20251018T180020Z.csv`)
-- Each file contains hourly OHLCV (Open, High, Low, Close, Volume) data
+- Each file contains hourly OHLCV (Open, High, Low, Close, Volume) data plus a 'Ticker' column
-- Files are timestamped and sorted lexicographically
+- Files are timestamped in UTC and sorted lexicographically
+- A `results` dictionary is displayed showing the mapping of ticker → file path
+- If any saves fail, an error summary is printed before the results

 ---